The International Council on Korean Studies (ICKS)

 The International Council on Korean Studies (ICKS) aims to advance the understanding of Korean affairs, heritage, and issues of Korean Reunification to professionals and the public.
 The Council holds annual conferences and publishes the International Journal of Korean Studies twice per year.

-Volume XXV, Number 1- Spring/Summer 2024
+Volume XXVI, Number 1- Spring/Summer 2025

 ICKS promotes the advancement of Korean studies through conferences, publications, and dialogue on Korean affairs, heritage, and reunification.
 We also support the engagement of Korean Americans in addressing shared challenges and participating in American society.